Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning: Conclusion

 \section{Conclusion}

-We designed the first practical model-based algorithm \mfhucrl for multi-agent mean-field reinforcement learning.
-Our algorithm runs in episodes, builds optimistic performance estimates, and use them to efficiently explore the space during policy learning.
-We proved the general regret bounds and showed how they can be specialized to GP models.
-We considered a concrete application of our algorithm in the stylized Swarm motion problem.
-Empirically, \mfhucrl converges to the optimal policy in a small number of episodes.
-We believe that our approach provides an important step towards making model-based MARL algorithms more principled, scalable and sample-efficient. \looseness=-1
+In this work, we propose the first model-based algorithm for the Mean-Field Control problem.
+The \mfhucrl algorithm runs in episodes, builds optimistic performance estimates, and uses them to efficiently explore the space during policy learning.
+We proved general regret bounds and showed how they can be specialized to Gaussian Process models.
+Furthermore, our experiments showcase the practicality of the algorithm and how it can be easily combined with deep Neural Networks.
+We believe that our approach provides an important step towards making model-based MARL algorithms more principled, scalable, and sample-efficient.
+We see the following topics important for the further progression of the model-based mean-field learning for both the mean-field control and mean-field game problems: 1) Planning with known dynamics to solve \cref{eq:UCBOptimization} similarly to \cite{Gu2019DynamicMFCs, Motte2019Mean-fieldControls}, 2) Eliminating the need of recalibration to have Neural Networks satisfying \cref{assumption:WellCalibratedModel}, 3) Maximum mutual information bounds for kernels defined on probability spaces. \looseness=-1